-For more information and federal withholding guidelines:
+For more information on federal withholding guidelines:

 How much Minnesota tax should I withhold?

-Withholding for supplemental payments varies depending on when you make the payments and how you list them in your payroll records.
+There are different ways to calculate the withholding, depending on when you make the payments and how you list them in your payroll records.

 Not paid with regular wages